 Business Continuity Statement

-McNicoll, Lewis & Vlak, LLC.
-(MLV) has established a firm wide business continuity plan to assess and manage the effects of a significant emergency disruption on its business operations in an effort to provide continuity of critical business functions.
+MLV & Co LLC (MLV) has established a firm wide business continuity plan to assess and manage the effects of a significant emergency disruption on its business operations in an effort to provide continuity of critical business functions.
 Such critical business functions include entering of client orders, completing securities transactions and providing clients’ access to their accounts.

 Consistent with regulatory requirements, MLV provides this disclosure statement to its clients summarizing the program.
 Due to the proprietary nature of some information, detailed plans for the program cannot be publicly disseminated.